edgedb/edgedb/docs/reference/connection.rst

   Currently there is only one valid value: ``insecure_dev_mode``.
 Setting ``EDGEDB_CLIENT_SECURITY=insecure_dev_mode`` disables all TLS security measures.
-This is useful when developing locally with Docker.
+Currently it is equivalent to setting ``EDGEDB_CLIENT_TLS_SECURITY=insecure`` but it may encompass additional configuration settings later.
+This is most commonly used when developing locally with Docker.

 .. _ref_reference_connection_granular_override: